 By Mountain Family Health Centers & Dr. Chris Tonozzi, MD

-An option that guys do have is getting a vasectomy.
+Mountain Family Health Centers is offering vasectomies this holiday season.
 Vasectomy is a surgery in which a small opening (approximately 1 cm) is made in the skin of the scrotum (the skin around the testicles).
 The right and left vas deferens (the tube that carries sperm) is brought out through the opening and a section of this tube is cut out.
 This prevents sperm, which usually travel from the testicles to the penis, from being ejaculated during sex, preventing pregnancy.
 Vasectomy is almost 100% effective at preventing pregnancy.
+If you think a vasectomy is right for you, call us at 970-945-2840 to schedule your consult.
+During that appointment we will choose a date to do the surgery.

 Will the surgery be painful?
 We use several techniques to minimize pain.
 Medicines are prescribed to take before the surgery to help you relax, and to prevent pain.
 A local anesthetic (numbing medicine) is injected in the scrotum at the beginning of the surgery to prevent any feeling in the area.
 Dr. Chris Tonozzi, one of our experienced physicians here at Mountain Family Health Centers, uses a vasectomy technique called no-scalpel vasectomy.
 The opening in the skin is very small, reducing the need for skin to be cut.
 This minimizes pain, swelling, bleeding and other complications.